 GENERIC NAME: ESTRADIOL CYPIONATE - INJECTION (ES-tra-DYE-ol sip-EYE-oh-nate)

-Estrogens have been reported to increase the chance of cancer of the uterus (endometrial cancer).
-Taking a progestin with estrogen decreases this risk.
-Tell your doctor immediately if you have any unusual vaginal bleeding.
+Estrogens can increase the risk of cancer of the uterus (endometrial cancer).
+Taking a progestin as directed by your doctor can help decrease this risk.
+Tell your doctor right away if you have any unusual vaginal bleeding.

 In postmenopausal women, estrogens can increase the risk of cancer of the ovaries, stroke, dementia, and serious blood clots in the legs.
 Estrogens alone do not appear to increase the risk of breast cancer when used for up to 7 years.
 Estrogen, when used with a progestin, can increase the risk of heart disease (such as heart attacks), stroke, serious blood clots in the lungs/legs, dementia, and cancer of the breast/ovaries.

 The risk for serious side effects may depend on the dose of estrogen and the length of time it is used.
 Therefore, this medication should be used at the lowest effective dose and for the shortest amount of time.
 Discuss the use of this medication with your doctor regularly (for example, every 3 to 6 months) to see if you still need to use it.
 If you will be using this medication long-term, you should have regular complete physical exams (for example, once a year) as directed by your doctor.
 See also Notes section.